vertica/VerticaPy/docs/source/user_guide_full_stack_dblink_integration.rst

-We first need to provide the connection information that we have set up in the Connection Identifier Database file (dblink.cids).
+We first need to provide the connection information that we have set up in the Connection Identifier Database file (``dblink.cids``).
 We can select a special character symbol to identify this connection.

-Let's try to set up a connection with an external PostgreSQL database, which we name "pgdb".
-The connection details for "pgdb", including server name, user name etc., are in the configuration files mentioned in the introduction section.
+Let's try to set up a connection with an external ``PostgreSQL`` database, which we name ``pgdb``.
+The connection details for ``pgdb``, including server name, user name etc., are in the configuration files mentioned in the introduction section.

 .. code-block:: python